openstack-archive/fuel-plugin-nsxv/doc/user/source/environment.rst

 Environment creation
 --------------------

-Before start actual deployment process please verify that you vSphere infrastructure (vCenter and NSXv) is configured and functions properly, Fuel NSXv plugin cannot deploy vSphere infrastructure, it must be up and running before OpenStack deployment.
+Before you start the actual deployment, verify that your vSphere infrastructure (vCenter and NSXv) is configured and functions properly.
+The Fuel NSXv plugin cannot deploy vSphere infrastructure; The vSphere infrastructure must be up and running before the OpenStack deployment.

-To use NSXv plugin create new OpenStack environment via the Fuel web UI follow these steps:
+To use the NSXv plugin, create a new OpenStack environment using the Fuel web UI by doing the following:

 #.
-On *Compute* configuration step tick 'vCenter' checkbox
+On the :guilabel:`Compute` configuration step, tick the :guilabel:`vCenter`
+   checkbox:

    .. image:: /image/wizard-step1.png
       :scale: 70 %

 #.
-After plugin gets installed it will be possible to use *Neutron with
+After the plugin installation, use :guilabel:`Neutron with
-   NSXv plugin* at 'Networking Setup' step:
+   NSXv plugin` at the :guilabel:`Networking Setup` step:

    .. image:: /image/wizard-step2.png
       :scale: 70 %

 #.
-Once you get environment created add one or more controller nodes.
+Once you get the environment created, add one or more controller nodes.

-Pay attention on which interface you assign *Public* network, OpenStack controllers must have connectivity with NSX Manager host through *Public* network since it is used as default route for packets.
+Pay attention to on which interface you assign the *Public* network.
+The OpenStack controllers must have connectivity with the NSX Manager host through the *Public* network since the *Public* network is the default route for packets.

-During deployment process plugin creates simple network topology for admin tenant.
-It creates provider network which connects tenants with transport (physical) network, one internal network and router that is connected to both networks.
+During the deployment, the plugin creates a simple network topology for the admin tenant.
+The plugin creates a provider network which connects the tenants with the transport (physical) network: one internal network and a router that is connected to both networks.